 If you need more eligibility advice after using the tool and reading the guidance you can contact DBS.

-Before you consider asking a person to apply for a DBS check, you are legally responsible for making sure the job role is eligible.
+There is no eligibility requirement for a basic DBS check.
+However if you are considering asking a person to apply for a standard or enhanced DBS check, as an employer, you are legally responsible for making sure the job role is eligible.

 This should be done before you countersign each DBS application form.